sleemkeen/Que1/Readme.md

 # Contact Book (C# Console Application)

-A simple, user-friendly console-based **Contact Management System** built in C#.
+A simple, user-friendly console-based **Contact Management System** built in C# for Que 1 CA1.
 This application allows you to store, view, search, update, and delete contacts, with automatic data persistence using a JSON file.

 ---